zhaohuaxishi1/Convergent_Divergent_FOCA_Development/README.md

 - dHCP structural pipeline: https://github.com/BioMedIA/dhcp-structural-pipeline
 - dHCP functional pipeline: https://git.fmrib.ox.ac.uk/seanf/dhcp-neonatal-fmri-pipeline/-/tree/master
 - dHCP fMRI Surface: https://git.fmrib.ox.ac.uk/seanf/dhcp-neonatal-fmri-pipeline/-/blob/master/doc/surface.md
+> **Note on Partial Volume Correction (PVC) for Neonatal Data:**
+>
+> For all fMRI images in the dHCP dataset, minimal preprocessing was initially performed by the dHCP consortium and validated in prior studies.
+Building upon this framework, we extended the preprocessing steps to the cortical surface by projecting each participant’s rs-fMRI time series from native volumetric space to the native cortical surface using a *ribbon-constrained volume-to-surface mapping* approach.
+The surface-projected time series were then resampled to the 40-week postmenstrual age (PMA) symmetric surface template via MSM-based native-to-template registration.
+>
+> Importantly, the relatively coarse spatial resolution of neonatal fMRI (2.15 mm isotropic) exceeds the typical neonatal cortical thickness (~1 mm), resulting in substantial **partial volume effects (PVC)** within gray matter voxels.
+Consequently, the standard HCP pipeline is not directly applicable to neonatal data.
+>
+> To address this issue, the **dHCP functional pipeline** incorporates a **volumetric PVC procedure** that adjusts for gray matter contamination in the functional signal prior to surface mapping.
+This correction is implemented in the official dHCP processing workflow (see [dHCP surface documentation](https://git.fmrib.ox.ac.uk/seanf/dhcp-neonatal-fmri-pipeline/-/blob/master/doc/surface.md?ref_type=heads)).
+>
 #### Postprocessing

 - SPM12 toolbox: https://www.fil.ion.ucl.ac.uk/spm/software/spm12/